 Ingredients and substitutions

-Milk can be substituted with any unsweetened liquid you have on hand.
+- Milk can be substituted with any unsweetened liquid you have on hand.
 I recommend cow's milk, almond milk, coconut milk, or even green tea.
-I do not recommend using fruit juices (like apple juice or orange juice) because they can add a lot of extra calories and sugar to your smoothie.
+I do not recommend using fruit juices (like apple juice or orange juice) because they can add a lot of extra sweetness to the smoothie.

 Here's an article with more information on why ground flaxseed is a great addition to your diet: WebMD: Flaxseed health benefits